AbhirupBhowmick/AbhirupBhowmick/README.md

 # 💫 About Me:
  B.Tech Computer Science Engineering (AI-ML) student with hands-on experience in machine learning, data analysis, and full-stack development.
-Se-<br>lected intern at the Indian Statistical Institute (ISI), Kolkata, working on AI/ML and LLM-focused projects<br>using real-world datasets.
+Selected intern at the Indian Statistical Institute (ISI), Kolkata, working on AI/ML and LLM-focused projects<br>using real-world datasets.
 Passionate about applying software engineering and data-driven approaches to<br>solve enterprise-scale problems.

 ## 🌐 Socials: